Explore this course:

-Urban design professionals are in demand.
-We'll help you develop design skills that relate to a broader social, environmental and economic context, so that you can link individual architectural projects with overall planning strategies.
+Urban design professionals are in high demand.
+We'll help you to develop design skills that relate to a broader social, environmental and economic context to enable you to link individual architectural projects with overall planning strategies.

-We’ll encourage you to critically examine the key urban development challenges that cities are facing today.
-You’ll explore local urban areas in Sheffield and compare these areas with other UK and international contexts in Europe as well as in Asia, Africa, and Latin America.
+You’ll be encouraged to critically examine the key urban development challenges that cities are facing today.
+You can explore local urban areas in Sheffield and compare these with other UK and international contexts in Europe as well as in Asia, Africa, and Latin America.
 You'll also investigate the role of designers and citizens in the processes of city making.

-We’re one of the UK's top architecture schools.
-Our international research projects shape policy and address public and professional needs.
-As a Sheffield student you’ll engage with real issues affecting the built environment.
-You’ll be encouraged to provide social and environmental solutions to the challenges of our time.
+By joining one of the UK's top schools of architecture you'll also be part of a vibrant and creative community that positively influences architectural policies which address public and professional needs.
+As a Sheffield student you'll engage with real issues affecting the built environment.
+You'll be encouraged to provide social and environmental solutions to the challenges of our time.

 - Urban Design Project 1

 This unit is one in a sequence of studio based modules.
 It introduces students to the specific skills and design knowledge required for urban design in combination with design research methodologies and allows them to be developed through studio-based urban design projects.15 credits

 This unit is the second in a sequence of three which are studio based.
 It develops the students' urban design skills that have been introduced in Urban Project 1 and put an emphasis on combining these skills with participatory design techniques.30 credits